Lorcaserin: Chemistry

+History

 Approval history

 On 22 December 2009, a New Drug Application (NDA) was submitted to the Food and Drug Administration (FDA) in the United States.

 On 16 September 2010, an FDA advisory panel voted 9–5 against approval of the drug based on concerns over both efficacy and safety, particularly the findings of mammary gland tumors of female rats.
 On 23 October 2010, the FDA decided not to approve the drug based on the available data.
-This was not only because cancer promoting properties could not be ruled out, but also because the weight loss efficacy was considered "marginal."
+This was not only because cancer promoting properties could not be ruled out, but also because the weight loss efficacy was considered "marginal".

 On 10 May 2012, after a new round of studies submitted by Arena, an FDA panel voted to recommend lorcaserin with certain restrictions and patient monitoring.
 The restrictions include patients with a BMI of over 30, or with a BMI over 27 and a comorbidity such as high blood pressure or type 2 diabetes.

 On 27 June 2012, the FDA approved lorcaserin for use in adults with a body mass index (BMI) of 30 or greater (obese), or adults with a BMI of 27 or greater (overweight) and who had at least one weight-related condition such as high blood pressure (hypertension), type 2 diabetes, or high cholesterol (dyslipidemia).